ismailouzy/alx-airbnb-database/database-adv-script/README.md

 ## 📁 Directory: database-adv-script

-This directory focuses on mastering SQL JOINs by writing advanced queries involving different types of joins.
+This directory focuses on mastering SQL JOINs and subqueries by writing advanced queries.

 ## 📄 File: joins_queries.sql